-September 9, 2013 – A manufacturer of high-voltage electrical power distribution equipment needed a solution to actuate a fault-interrupting device.
-The solution would isolate power faults and reroute power when needed.
+September 9, 2013 – A manufacturer of high voltage electrical power distribution equipment needed a solution to actuate a fault-interrupting device.
+TLX Technologies designed a durable solenoid with a manual reset feature.

 August 8, 2013 – A manufacturer was looking for a solution for the manual compression release valve on a motorcycle engine.
 TLX successfully designed a pressure release solenoid valve that fit all the requirements and reducted total vehicle cost.

 July 29, 2013 – Diesel engine manufacturers are utilizing Selective Catalytic Reduction (SCR) technology to meet more stringent emissions regulations.
 These SCR systems use diesel exhaust fluid, better known as AdBlue®, injected into the exhaust stream to create a chemical composition that changes the exhaust into a mixture of nitrogen and oxygen.

 July 9, 2013 – An automotive company was looking for a solution to open and close the valve that vented fumes between the fuel tank and the charcoal canister.
 TLX designed an efficient, three-position solenoid that performed each function in the fuel vapor recirculation system.

 July 9, 2013 – A manufacturer required a compact solenoid actuator to operate a low pressure gas valve in an outdoor patio heater.
 A custom open frame latching solenoid provided the compact design while using almost no power, making it ideally suited for battery operation.